Robust and Scalable Game-theoretic Security Investment Methods for Voltage Stability of Power Systems: Power System Model and Cost-based Stackelberg Game

+The zero-sum CBSG in this paper is based on the CBSG in \cite{an2020stackelberg}.
+It is summarized in Table \ref{table:CBSG}.
+The attacker's and the operator's utilities are given by the expected value of $\Delta$ (\ref{eq:delta_c5}) restricted to $[\Delta^n, 1]$ and its opposite, respectively.
+The Cost-Based Backward Induction (CBBI) in \cite{an2020stackelberg} computes a CBSE, i.e., the load attack and RPC investment pair that provides the same players' payoffs as any SE but saves the attacker's and defender's costs.
+Theorem I in \cite{an2020stackelberg, robust-SG-shukla} and \cite[Appx.B]{An2020thesis} demonstrates existence of CBSE and other CBSG properties.

-We assumed above that the system model is given by the \textit{nominal} system model.
+Finally, we assumed in \cite{an2020stackelberg} that the system model is given by the \textit{nominal} model.
 However in practice, the reactive power setpoint vector ${{\bm{Q}}_L}$ is time-variant and is uncertain a priori.
-This uncertainty is due to the fluctuation of real-time power consumption.
+Consider a set of possible uncertain models $\{\mathscr{M}_i \;|\; i= 1,\cdots, M\}$ due to the fluctuation of real-time power consumption.
+When the nominal model is used by the operator and the attacker to compute their investment strategies $(\bm{a}_{o}^*,\bm{d}_{o}^*)$, there is a mismatch with the actual CBSE of the model $\mathscr{M}_i$.
+To evaluate the fractional difference of the utilities of the nominal model and uncertain model $\mathscr{M}_i$ at a CBSE of the nominal model, we